mcxraider/nepal-finance-bot/README.md

 ## Contributing

-Feel free to contribute with PRs!
+Feel free to contribute with PRs...
 Code is quite bad atm, sorry.

 ### Linting

 Before making a PR, make sure to lint your code with [black](https://github.com/psf/black).
+(For consistent formatting)

 ```bash
 black .